-- hold an appropriate qualification as specified by the appropriate regulatory authority, confirming their competence to verify competence-based assessments.
-EQAs holding older qualifications must be able to demonstrate that they are verifying to the current standards; - OR - be working toward an appropriate qualification, as specified by the appropriate regulatory authority.
-If EQAs are working towards an appropriate qualification, their decisions must be countersigned by a suitably qualified EQA and should be supported by a qualified EQA throughout their training period. - have a working knowledge of business improvement techniques.
+- be working toward an appropriate qualification, as specified by the appropriate regulatory authority.
+If EQAs are working towards an appropriate qualification, their decisions must be countersigned by a suitably qualified EQA and should be supported by a qualified EQA throughout their training period. - be 'occupationally competent'.
 EQAs must demonstrate sufficient and current understanding of the qualifications to be verified, and know how they are applied in business. - demonstrate competent practice in external verification of assessment, and demonstrate understanding of the principles and practices of external verification of assessment, including the quality of assessment and the assessment process.
 It is the responsibility of the awarding organisation to select and appoint EQAs.

-Awarding Organisations require all assessors, moderators and verifiers to maintain current subject competence to deliver these functions and recognise this can be achieved in many ways.
+Awarding organisations require all assessors, moderators and verifiers to maintain current competence to deliver these functions.
+BIIAB recognises this can be achieved in many ways.
 However, such information must be formally recorded in individual CPD records that are maintained in assessment centres.